About the Club

 - Participation in event running

-- Affiliation to Orienteering New Zealand confers the right to compete in designated Badge events (national competitions) throughout New Zealand.
+- Affiliation to Orienteering New Zealand confers the right to compete in A-grade events (national and regional competitions) throughout New Zealand.
 Non-affiliates must pay a rather heavy one-day affiliation fee for these events.

 The Auckland Orienteering Club's main source of income is its hugely popular SummerNav Series, a series of orienteering events run during the summer in urban parks.
 The events take place in the early evening, and attract both navigationally challenged runners and seasoned orienteers.
 Courses are designed for all comers, although the longest and most difficult courses cannot attain the same level of technical challenge as events on forest maps.